 We also prepare Bloodroot in a lotion to apply direct to skin conditions like athlete's foot (ringworm).
 A spray can also by supplied if you prefer not to touch the lesion or it is too painful to touch.
 These products are: Fungal-Less Tonic.
 Fungal Lotion.
 WartLess Tonc.
 Wart Lotion.
 Black Salve.
 Black Salve Lotion.
 Bloodroot Ointment.
 Black Salve Internal Tonic.
 See prices

-Bloodroot ointment is prepared from the bloodroot herb.
-One of the most beneficial applications is its use for the treatment of skin abnormalities like warts and moles in Wart Lotion..
+Bloodroot Salve (ointment) is prepared with the strong action of bloodroot as both the root extract and the ground-up root itself is included (which is what a salve means).
+One of the most beneficial applications is its use for the treatment of skin abnormalities like sarcoids, abnormal skin lumps, warts and moles.

-Bloodroot ointment is just bloodroot as an emollient ointment.
-Or you can ask for bloodroot in an aqueous cream or as a lotion.
-Black Salve on the other hand is a mixture of herbs with bloodroot, see Black Salve.
+Bloodroot Salve includes the strong action of bloodroot itself, with Hemp CBD Oil and also DMSO (from pine bark) to increase its transdermal action.
+Or you can also request for bloodroot in an aqueous cream or as a lotion.
+Black Salve on the other hand is a mixture of specific herbs with bloodroot which act against rogue cells under the skin, see Black Salve.

 An easy and effective method of removing a skin tag with bloodroot is very simple but must be administered effectively.
 Place a little amount of bloodroot on the cotton-bud and carefully apply this to the skin tag, and just leave it there till it falls off, but you must reapply the paste 2-4 times daily for best results (we don't use corrosive chemicals in our products).
 You can also use Wart Lotion to help remove skin tags (but not on or near sensitive areas e.g. the eye).